 We can’t discuss paying for law school without including a discussion about out-of-pocket payments.
 If you are lucky enough to be able to pay for your own law school education (or have someone else pay for you), you will have much more flexibility in terms of your career choice.
 You won’t feel the pressure of taking a job just to pay off your loans and can, instead, choose something you are more passionate about, even if it pays less.

 Of course, you may have to pay out-of-pocket to supplement any costs that loans or scholarships don’t cover.
 If you are able to do it, however, paying out-of-pocket for the entirety of law school is a much better option than funding your experience through loans.

 In all likelihood, you are familiar with taking out loans to attend college.
 The procedure for law school is quite similar.
 The Law School Admission Council (“LSAC”) provides a preliminary guide to paying for law school.

-We could spend another article (or series of articles) describing how to take out loans to pay for law school.
+We could spend an entire article (or series of articles) describing how to take out loans to pay for law school.
 That said, here are some fundamental principles to keep in mind.

 First, recognize that federal loans provide more benefits and perks than private loans.
-Federal student loans provide more flexible repayment options and more opportunities for payment relief versus a loan provided by a private or institutional entity.
+Federal student loans provide more flexible repayment options and more opportunities for payment relief than loans provided by a private or institutional entity.

 Second, any financial aid that you accept cannot exceed the cost of attendance established by the law school you attend for the academic year.
 This is set by your law school and will vary from school to school.
 Each school’s website will provide more information.

 Third, mind your deadlines.
-If you intend to take out federal student loans, you will need to complete the Free Application for Federal Student Aid (FAFSA) beginning October 1 of the year before you attend law school.
-Regardless of whether you are seeking federal student loans, you will need to carefully read the information provided by your school’s financial aid office to ensure that you are submitting all required paperwork on time.
+If you intend to take out federal student loans, you will need to complete the Free Application for Federal Student Aid (FAFSA) beginning October 1st of the year before you attend law school.
+Regardless of whether you are seeking federal student loans or not, you will need to carefully read the information provided by your school’s financial aid office to ensure that you are submitting all required paperwork on time.